Help for Displayator and the Displayable Creator

 - Drag an image onto the “Drag and Drop” text.

-The Displayable creator only read your image and create the Displayable in a temporary file.
+On your computer, the Displayable creator only read your image and create the Displayable in a temporary file that will be erased when you quit the Displayable Creator.

-You can save your Displayable: click on the Edit icon and then select the location in which you want to save it.
+To save the new Displayable, for later use, click on the Edit icon and then select the location in which you want to save it.

 You can transfer a Displayable from your computer to your iPhone or iPod Touch in three ways:

-- Using the Displayable Creator application, running on the same Wifi network as your Displayator app.
+- Loading Displayables using the Displayable Creator application, running on the same Wifi network as your Displayator app.

 Warning: this only work on devices with iOS 3.2 installed or newer (it can’t work on the original iPhone or iPod Touch).